Centre for Marine Socioecology

 Further demands on coasts and oceans are expected with increasing coastal populations, food security and emerging industries such as renewable energies and offshore marine production systems.
 Managing these multiple uses, some with often conflicting objectives, to ensure sustainable ecosystems, industries and communities is a major challenge globally.

-The Centre will provide, develop and integrate the multi-disciplinary research capacity to meet these challenges.
+CMS provides, develops and integrates multi-disciplinary research capacity to meet these grand challenges.